 CO2 emissions are rated at 93g/km and its official combined fuel economy is an impressive 80.7mpg, giving it an advantage over rivals such as the Volkswagen Golf and Ford Focus.

-It performs well with 300Nm of torque available from 2,000rpm and, when combined with the Civic’s excellent chassis, the driving experience is positive.
+Combined with the Civic’s excellent chassis, the driving experience is positive.

 The car can accelerate from 0-62mph in 10.5 seconds, so it’s a tad faster than the 1.0-litre petrol off the mark.
 While the diesel lacks the petrol engine's desire to rev, it does provide a more relaxed drive.

 During our week with the car we didn’t manage to achieve the illusive 80mpg figure.
 Around town the Civic diesel performed in line with similarly sized cars, averaging around 50mpg.